Not quite sure how or why I’d never read any Colin Forbes before.

-Cue a bout of spring cleaning and I saw this book, read the blurb “The Island state – Britain – is in mortal danger” and thought it was perfect for the current Brexit mess we’re living through.
+Cue a bout of spring cleaning and I saw this book, read the blurb “The Island state – Britain – is in mortal danger” and decided this was perfect for the current Brexit mess we’re living through.

 What I hadn’t realised until I was a fair bit into the novel is that it is one of a series.
 Unlike many authors, Mr. Forbes doesn’t do the quick recap & potted history of his characters for new readers, so I battled a bit working out who was whom.
 Turns out I plunged right into the murky world of international politics with the 16th book in the series.

 The story line was interesting & almost prescient in some respects – the US trying to make Britain its next state, planning to take over the country, in an attempt to shore up its defences against the perceived European and Muslim threats just waiting to engulf the UK.

 The story is reasonably gripping but a tad repetitive.
 There are only so many dark, wintery, freezing cold European cities I can take, and ditto smart hotels, and ditto car trips through said cold, dark wintery European countries.
 I felt Mr. Forbes could have axed several days of expensive hotel stays and the plot wouldn’t have suffered.

 The book was written in 1999 (which is only 20 years ago, remember), so the technology side of things reads a little dated, but it is the character of Paula who best illustates how attitudes have changed in 20 years.
 Each time she got up to pour coffee or hang up someone’s coat, I felt like shouting “Sit down, Paula.
 Let one of the blokes get the drinks.”